A7medAbdien/Sen/typing.md

 - alert
 - actual distance

+requirement collection 2w
+sys design 1w
+sys implementation
+learning tools 6w
+applications development 2w
+applications testing 1w
+writing report 1w
+prepare presentation 5d

+The project activity plan is a list of the project activities and an approximation of their start and end date.
+This gives the team, a clear path to follow and an idea based on approximation on how much time would each activity requires.

+the project activity plan is how to complete a project in a certain timeframe, by dividing it into activities with approximated start and end dates.
+The project activity plan worked as an indicator for any potential risk, when an activity exceeded its estimated time.
+It helped in balance between applying the main functionality and enhancing an existing one.

+# sys imp

+We implemented three versions of the application.
+The first application differs from the other in the way that it understands the environment and measures the distance, which will be discussed in section 6.4.
+The difference between the other two applications is that one is a web-based application and the other is an Android application.

+In order to solve the problem in the given period of time, we break the main problem into smaller problems:
+1. measuring distance between the device camera and any other point in the scene
+2. detect human body
+3. integrate human body detector and measuring distance.

+This is first version of the application.
+It is an Android application.
+We tried to measure the distance between the camera and any point in the scene using ARCore and SceneForm, and this approach measures the distance based on a 3D understanding of the environment.
+We used the ML Kit Pose detection to detect the human body, and it is the same tool that will be used in the other versions of the application.
+Integrating the ARCore part with ML Kit part will require an understanding of managing the ARcore inputs, images, and passing them to the ML Kit part.
+One of the approaches was to use OpenGL.
+We were able to implement this approach on a single image, but we could not implement it on a stream of images.
+One of the main characteristics of java language is that it uses a garbage collector so we have to save the image buffer into the heap.
+It seems that applying the detection on a stream of images is possible but will require more understanding of OpenGL.
+Learning OpenGL exceeded the estimated time and considering the risks effects and strategies, we adopted another approach.

 # sys des
 Figure X shows the four main objects used in the Measuring distance application.
 All four objects depend on user events.
 The system application is the main logic that controls the application settings, permissions, and what the user sees.
 The camera object is responsible for accessing and communicating with the device camera.
 The detector object is responsible for detecting extracted features and getting their orientation in the image.
 The renderer object is responsible for calculating the distance between the detected object and the camera device and draw lines on detected person.